The (de)-confinement transition in tachyonic matter at finite temperature: Introduction

-The main purpose of this paper is to define the net static potential of the {quarks and gluon confinement} in three spatial dimensions as a function of temperature.
-We shall also obtain the QCD string tension associated with it as a function of temperature and study its behavior.
-We shall use an Abelian approach through out our computations as it is applied in QED, but our dielectric function $G(r)$ is defined such that it can produce both the expected confinement and deconfinement in the chosen tachyonic matter \cite{14,15}.
-It has already been established that the Abelian part of the non-Abelian QCD string tension represents $92\%$ and comprises the confinement part of the net static potential.
-Hence we can make an approximation of the non-Abelian field using an Abelian approach \cite{16,17}.
-These facts also permits us to employ a phenomenological effective field theory for QCD in studying the confinement of quarks and gluons inside the hadron \cite{18,19,20,21}.
-The color dielectric function $G$ creates the strong interaction between the elementary particles (quarks and gluons) that leads to confinement while the self-interacting scalar field $\phi(r)$ describes the dynamics of the dielectric function in the \textit{tachyon matter}.
-Thus, we shall use a Lagrangian that would collectively describe both the dynamics of the gauge and the scalar field associated with the tachyon dynamics and temperature.
+The main purpose of this paper is to determine analytically, the net static potential for the {quarks and gluons confinement} in $3+1$ dimensions as a function of temperature. {We will also obtain the QCD string tension and glueball masses associated with it as a function of temperature and study its behavior.} We will use an Abelian theory, as it is applied to QED, but the dielectric function $G(r)$ will be carefully chosen to give the expected (de-)confinement in the chosen tachyon matter \cite{14,15}.
+It has already been shown that the Abelian part of the non-Abelian QCD string tension constitutes $92\%$, that comprises linear part of the net potential.
+Hence, we can estimate non-Abelian theory using an Abelian approach \cite{16,17}.
+This fact also permits us to study the QCD theory phenomenologically to establish the confinement of the quarks and gluons inside the hadron \cite{SLAC bag,18,MIT bag,21}.
+The self-interacting scalar fields $\phi(r)$ describes the dynamics of the dielectric function in the \textit{tachyon matter}.
+Thus, we shall use a Lagrangian that would collectively carry information on the dynamics of the gauge, the scalar field associated with the tachyon dynamics and temperature.

 {The motivation for using this approach is twofold.
 Firstly, because we are able to study QCD phenomenologically by identifying the color dielectric function naturally with the tachyon potential.
 Secondly, one can apply such phenomenological approach to obtain models that mimic QCD in stringy models where temperature effects in tachyon potentials \cite{Hotta:2002nt} can be considered in brane confinement scenarios \cite{brane}.
 In this case, it may also bring new insight to confining supersymmetric gauge theories such as the Seiberg-Witten theory \cite{dual} that deals with electric-magnetic duality and develops magnetic monopole condensation.

 Thus, we choose a tachyon potential which is expected to condense at some value \cite{26} at the same time that the gauge field is confined.
 This phenomenon coincides with the dual Higgs mechanism, where the dual gauge field becomes massive \cite{brane}.
 This means that in the infrared the QCD vacuum is a perfect color dielectric medium and therefore a dual superconductor in which magnetic monopole condensation leads to electric field confinement \cite{dual}.